yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 In this mode, transactions are not assigned priorities.
 If a conflict occurs when a transaction T1 tries to read, write, or lock a row in a conflicting mode with a few other concurrent transactions, T1 will **wait** until all conflicting transactions finish by either committing or rolling back.
 Once all conflicting transactions have finished, T1 will:

-1. make progress if the conflicting transactions didn’t commit any permanent modifications that conflict with T1.
+1. Make progress if the conflicting transactions didn't commit any permanent modifications that conflict with T1.
-2. abort otherwise.
+2. Abort otherwise.

 `Wait-on-Conflict` behavior can be enabled by setting the YB-TServer flag `enable_wait_queues=true`, which will enable use of in-memory wait queues that provide waiting semantics when conflicts are detected between transactions.
 A rolling restart is needed for the flag to take effect.
 Without this flag set, transactions operate in the priority based `Fail-on-Conflict` mode by default.